Crihan13na/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
-1.Whether analysis using SQLAlchemy

-#Climate Analysis and Exploration
+1. - Climate Analysis and Exploration

 -Use SQLAlchemy create_engine to connect to your sqlite database.
 -Use SQLAlchemy automap_base() to reflect your tables into classes and save a reference to those classes called Station and Measurement.